Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 Perhaps the best way to summarize their psychology would be as intensely and self-assuredly hypermasculine.
 This is not surprising considering their physiology or their culture, but it bleeds through into everything.
 Even more feminine concepts such as motherhood and nurturing care have a deep-running theme of “strongness” among them.

-To the Ten’Gewek mind, the world of animate life---a concept their language inflects for in its parts of speech---divides into people, predator, and prey, with further inflection for strong (which also implies worthiness and/or admirable traits such as beauty and intelligence) or weak (with strong connotations of contempt and disgust).
+To the Ten’Gewek mind, the world of animate life - a concept their language inflects for in its parts of speech - divides into people, predator, and prey, with further inflection for strong (which also implies worthiness and/or admirable traits such as beauty and intelligence) or weak (with strong connotations of contempt and disgust).
 They feel natural kinship with strong, brave predators and, at best, a muted concern that their prey should not suffer more than is strictly necessary.

 In discussing Operation WICKED BIRD, I noted his repeated use of the prey-inflection.
 I believe he has mentally categorized the enemy troops as unfortunate and is satisfied that, as he did not inflict needless or excessive cruelty on them, there is no need for moral discomfort.
 He used a severe weak-inflection for ADELLE, denoting a contemptible person: again, this mental categorization seems to mean his conscience is quite clear.

 So far as I can tell, Ferd is a robustly moral and well-adjusted example of his people.
 He respects human sexual norms, even as he is almost gleefully willing to “play” with those who are brave enough to explore with him.
 He flirted with me quite aggressively until I made it clear that this was not appropriate, at which point he immediately stopped and apologized.
 Given his sheer physical power, that conscious self-restraint matters a great deal, and it is good that he and his men exhibit it.
 He understands the idea of law and justice, and is quite literate and increasingly well-educated.
 SOR has nearly completed his primary general education and already begun on secondary topics, as they have with the other Ten’Gewek in their care.

 It is an open question how much this will change their culture.
 For myself, I think not terribly much; they know what they are and are very proud of it.
-He, along with other well-respected members of his people---I have yet to speak with them---have begun to see their people in partnership with ours.
+He, along with other well-respected members of his people - I have yet to speak with them - have begun to see their people in partnership with ours.
 I am not sure that is a notion fully compatible with the realities of statecraft, but I can do nothing more than note this for our leadership.

 In any case, I have no concerns about his fitness for duty in the context of his service with SOR, and will see him again for his routine sessions.
 I did stress that he is welcome to visit me if something particular causes him any trouble, but I highly doubt he will.